TS3Tools/TS3UpdateScript/README.md

 - Auto detection of
   - TeamSpeak server instances installation directories
   - Installed and latest TeamSpeak server version as well as architecture
+    - You may will test the latest version for a while, so you can set 'your' latest version (View parameter '--latest-version' with './TS3UpdateScript.sh --help')
   - File permissions of current installed TeamSpeak server
   - Used database type
   - TSDNS usage